sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 ## Restarting Your Subscription

-After your subscription ends, either due to your trial ending, credit card renewal trouble, or because the time remaining on your canceled plan ended, your space will be suspended for **30 days**.
-During this time, staff and project members won't be able to access or use the space.
-However, the space owners can login and choose to permanently delete the space, download projects, or restart the subscription.
+After your subscription ends, due to your trial ending, credit card renewal trouble, or because the time remaining on your canceled plan ended, your space will be suspended for **30 days**.
+During this time, your space will be in **read-only mode**, which means the projects will still be viewable to space owners and staff members, but they will not be editable.

+While the space is in read-only mode, space owners will still be able to download projects, permanently delete the space or restart the subscription.
+If a billing-only administrator has been assigned, that person will also be able to login to restart the subscription.
+To do so, visit the Billing Information section within your space, found under Settings.

-If you choose not to restart the subscription, **after 30 days your space data will be deleted permanently.**
+If you choose not to restart the subscription, **your space data will be deleted permanently after 30 days.**

 * * *